mattleibow/CloudyTicTacToe/README.md

   places were bound to the `BoardViewModel`.
 * `GameResultsPage` is the popup that was bound to the `ResultsViewModel`.
 * `HomePage` does not yet have a view model as it does nothing right now.

+## 8. CI testing

+Now that we have most of the code working and the builds running, we can start adding tests on CI to make sure we stay green.

+Testing is simple using `dotnet test`, but unlike Azure DevOps with a test results tab, we have to "create" our own tab by using a nice community action: https://github.com/marketplace/actions/test-reporter

+Once a build is complete, the test results will appear in the main pipeline with tables and charts showing how green we really are.

+## 9. Crash reporting

+We need to catch the crashes...